thisduck/nothing/about/index.markdown

 I've selected certain writings from my blog to feature here.
 I hope what you find here resonates with you in some way.

+This site was made through hours and hours of indecision.

 ### about

 I do not believe in magic but I do believe in a pure state of astonishment, one that cannot only be witnessed by jaw drops, gasps, claps or silences, but one that I witness in your eyes.
 I believe in making people laugh and I believe in letting people cry.
 I believe that sushi and green tea are great any time of the day.
 I believe in fostering creativity, innovation and collaboration, but I don't believe in schedules.
 I believe in using things beyond what they were meant for.
 I believe in calling out bullshit, because life is too short for bullshit.
 I believe in being called out when I bullshit.
 I believe in failing and I believe in second and third chances.